 A Community Land Trust is a non-profit organization that holds land permanently in trust for communities in order to make land permanently available for housing, farming, ranching, commercial space, historic preservation, or open space.

-CLTs create permanent affordability by separating the price of land from the improvements made to it (such as homes or farm buildings), investing subsidy, and enforcing resale restrictions.
+CLTs create long term affordability by separating the price of land from the improvements made to it (such as homes or farm buildings), investing subsidy, and enforcing resale restrictions.